farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 The Charge SRD is a condensed version of the rules of Charge RPG that you can use to make your own **Powered by Charge** games.

-It follows a certain format that you can use as a base framework for your game, but also offers design advice so that you can hack it while still keeping the "Charge feeling"
+This document follows a certain format that you can use as a base framework for your game, but also offers design advice so that you can hack it while still keeping the "Charge feeling".

 You can fill-in the gaps, or tear-it down to make something completely different.